 No credit is given for previous work experience.

 Each year, Mayo Clinic School of Health Sciences admits eight to 10 students to its Nuclear Medicine Technology Program.
-This ensures you receive one-on-one instruction and a comprehensive educational experience.
+This ensures that you receive tailored instruction and a comprehensive educational experience.